canada-ca/accelerators_accelerateurs-azure/Quickstarts/MonitoringAndAlertingFramework/README.md

 To begin using the framework, please refer to "Monitoring and Alerting Framework for Azure Implementation Guide.docx" in this folder.

-To understand the design of the framework and enhance/extend it, please refer to "Monitoring and Alerting Framework for Azure Solution Design.docx" in this folder.
+To understand the design of the framework in order to enhance/extend it, please refer to "Monitoring and Alerting Framework for Azure Solution Design.docx" in this folder.